-Consistenly sold out before its even managed to hit most shelves, Cyril Back, named after Charles’s beloved father, is Fairview’s flagship wine.
-Much like Cyril, this wine is smart, bold and knows no boundries, with the central goal to bring together our best vineyard sites and cutting edge winemaking to produce an outstanding red wine that is crafted to age for decades.
+Cyril Back, named after Charles’s beloved father, is Fairview’s flagship wine.
+Much like Cyril, this wine is smart, bold and knows no boundaries, with the central goal to bring together our best vineyard sites and cutting edge winemaking to produce an outstanding red wine that is crafted to age for decades.

-As always, the fruit for the Cyril Back 2014 were from a selection of our best sites.
-The Shiraz was all from dryland vineyards which included bushvine Swartland, trellised Agter-Paarl and the majority from cooler Darling were selected.
-The Cabernet Sauvignon was selected from Stellenbosch.
+As always, the fruit for the Cyril Back 2015 were from a selection of our best sites.
+The Shiraz was all from dryland vineyards which included bushvine Swartland vineyards, and the majority of the blend selected from our cooler Darling vineyards.
+The Cabernet Sauvignon is from our dryland Darling vineyards.
 The vineyards are regularly visited during the ripening period and tested by tasting, visual and analytical examination to determine the ideal picking date.

 All the fruit was handpicked at 24.5 degrees balling.
 The bunches were destalked and berry selection carefully carried out over sorting tables.
 The grapes from the different vineyard sites were fermented as separate batches in open oak fermenters (foudres), with fermentation allowed to start naturally.
 Manual punch downs (pigeage) done twice a day.
 The Darling Shiraz and Cabernet Sauvignon had a few days of extended skin contact after fermentation.
-The skins were gently basket pressed and the wine were sent to French oak barrels for malolactic fermentation.
-Once completed, the wine was racked and returned to 100% new French oak barrels for a total of 21 months maturation.
-The Cyril Back 2014 was blended and bottled on 4th of February, unfined, with a very light filtration.
-Only 9 barrels produced in this vintage, 8 of which was Shiraz and 1 Cabernet Sauvignon.
+The skins were gently basket pressed and the wine was sent to French oak barrels for malolactic fermentation.
+Once completed, the wine was racked and returned to 80% new French oak barrels for a total of 29 months maturation.
+The Cyril Back 2015 was blended and bottled on 27th of July, unfined, with a very light filtration.
+Only 6 barrels were produced in this vintage.

 Cabernet Sauvignon, Shiraz